Including the Costs and Benefits of Green Taxes

 From the reviews of the book:

 - China Review International: "(T)he most comprehensive report on economic costs and human health impacts of air pollution ever undertaken in China." - KAN Haidong, Department of Environmental Health, School of Public Health, Fudan University.
-Click here for the link.
+Click here for the link (may require subscription).

 - The Lancet: "The encouraging -- indeed politically crucial -- observation is that such 'green taxes' would yield a double dividend: reducing environmental and health damage while enhancing economic growth.
 That last win-win finding should be an offer that a government cannot refuse." – Anthony J. McMichael, National Centre for Epidemiology and Population Health, The Australian National University.
-Click here for full book review (registration required, but it's free).
+Click here for full book review.